-This vehicle has an Antilock Brake System (ABS), an advanced electronic braking system that helps prevent a braking skid.
+This vehicle has ABS, an advanced electronic braking system that helps prevent a braking skid.

 When the vehicle begins to drive away, ABS checks itself.
-A momentary motor or clicking noise may be heard while this test is going on, and it may even be noticed that the brake pedal moves a little.
-This is normal.
+A momentary motor or clicking noise might be heard while this test is going on, and it might even be noticed that the brake pedal moves